tidharm/aws-modernization-with-mend/content/2_Prerequisites/20_aws_event/_index.md

 ---
-title: "At an AWS Event..."
+title: "At an AWS Event"
 chapter: false
 weight: 20
 ---